Store Feature: Moll Flanders

 “I don’t know many new brands from America.
 The newer brands in America are more chic and not my style.
 I know Redwing and I know Levi’s.
 I know that items made in America are good quality.
 What other brands are in America ?
 Greg Lauren ?
 I know Rick Owens is from LA but I think his brand is inspired more by European fashion which is why I didn’t mention Rick Owens.”

 Well, there you have it straight from a local’s perspective.
-Of course one interview does not speak for the entire population but it’s fair to say this view is one that is shared by those in his profession.
-As an interest in second hand clothing rises it is fascinating to hear the opinions of a business owner like Matteo on his customer audience and current trends in the market.
-There are clear similarities and differences in both culture and views in comparison to that of American conception.
-I also have noticed that quality has seemingly become more unimportant to people and perhaps this due to our lack of curiosity.
+As the interest for second hand clothing rises it’s fascinating to gain some insight on the opinions of business owners like Matteo.
+Its apparent that quality has become a less important factor to people nowadays which seems to be a prevailing theme across cultures.
 Anyways, If you are ever in Rome this shop is definitely worth your time, whether you’re looking for a great deal on a unique piece or just want to chat it up with some locals Moll Flanders will not disappoint.